Venzory/Venzory/docs/architecture/STYLE_GUIDE.md

-# Remcura Style Guide
+# Venzory Style Guide

 ## Overview

-The Remcura Style Guide is a comprehensive visual reference for all design tokens, typography, components, and UI patterns used throughout the application.
+The Venzory Style Guide is a comprehensive visual reference for all design tokens, typography, components, and UI patterns used throughout the application.

 ## Accessing the Style Guide